Credit Cards Business Credit Cards

 The initial process for applying for a Chase business credit card is simple, as you don’t typically have to do more than fill out an online application form.
 If you’re instantly approved, that’s all there is to it.

 But if you’re not immediately approved or you get denied, you might have to call the Chase reconsideration line to see if you need to provide more information.
-Taking this route might eventually get you approved, but there is no real guarantee this is the case.
+Taking this route might eventually get you approved, but there is no real guarantee this will happen.

 Up to 5% Cash Back